hrampadarath/JBCA_Hack_Night_Dec/web_app/Readme.md

 #### Step 1.
 Understand what you want to create

 This may seem as a silly step, but it is the most important.
-Having an idea on what you want to build will hlep ypu understand what you will need from the Machine Leanrong part opf the project.
+Having an idea on what you want to build will hlep ypu understand what you will need from the Machine Leanrning part of the project.
 In this tutorial I want to make a simple web application to provide movie recommendatiions, based on a movie the user liked.
 The input will be a name of the movie and the output recommendations for that movie.
 For this to work I will need: (1) a database and (2) a model with the recommendations.